sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 Doing the job analysis reveals that our manual tester is most occupied with two kinds of activities: regular regression testing for the release every two weeks and testing new features.

-To do regression testing, our manual tester goes through the whole project’s test documentation and reruns manually all the testplans.
+To do regression testing, our manual tester goes through the whole project’s test documentation and reruns manually all the test plans.

 To test the new features, our manual tester participates in two kinds of activities:
 - requirements testing and creating test plans and test cases for the feature before the development phase,